 - You may use FHA, VA, or conventional Heroes loans

 Exceeding the limit — even by $1 — can make you ineligible, which is why accurate calculation matters.
+Beyond income, you also need to confirm which jobs qualify for Hometown Heroes before applying.

 What Counts as Income for Hometown Heroes?